 I am very drawn to Jay Rosen’s argument in favour of evidence-based reporting as opposed to accusation-driven reporting.
 We absolutely have to engage in the former; if we engage in the latter, we will bolster those who want to misuse their power.

-What advice do you offer to journalists, particularly those just starting out, who interview people who may view them as an oppositional force, or criticize them for fact checking or obtaining others’ viewpoints?
+What advice do you offer to journalists when they need to interview people who may view them as an oppositional force, or criticize them for fact checking or obtaining others’ viewpoints?

 Your goal when interviewing someone is to better understand what is happening.
 So it doesn’t really matter whether you agree with the person you are interviewing.
 Your goal is understanding; your impetus is curiosity; your path is empathy.
 If someone remains utterly hostile, well, then you report that.
 If someone makes statements that are demonstrably false, you demonstrate their falsity.